 The study determined that in 155 people analyzed were found geriatric syndromes.
 Participants with the highest number of coexisting health conditions were at increased risk for developing geriatric syndromes.

 The researchers recruited participants from two major infectious disease clinics in San Francisco.
 Participants completed questionnaires, a physical examination and had blood samples taken.
 All data were analyzed together with your medical records.

 - Urinary incontinence

-- Reduced ability to perform certain daily activities (including her household duties, such as administering medication, personal hygiene, care eat clothing, do housekeeping on important things like grocery shopping ...)
+- Reduced ability to perform certain daily activities (including your household chores such as medication administration, personal hygiene, clothing care, home maintenance on important things such as grocery shopping ...)

 - Problems with hearing and vision

 The research team defined "fragility" and "pre-fragility" during the evaluation process as the presence of the following symptoms: